While working at Deakin Motion Lab (now Fika Entertainment) I developed a virtual production pipeline with a colleague.

 The 3m50s final animation was produced in 2 weeks, and rendered with Unity HDRP.

 The Adventures of Aunty Ada - TV pitch by Deakin Motion Lab

 Public demos at ACMI and Screen Forever

 Very early on we defined a flexible set of rules to create folder structures to be iterated with shots and takes.
 The loading system we implemented piggybacked off this hierarchy to do its work.
-We discovered and loaded content from these directories simply and effectively.
-This system went largely unchanged through years of use, with only minor additions to accommodate features in other domains.

 The system used for loosely binding in-scene Objects to their Timeline Track counterparts was the most iterated design I worked with.
 The main reasons behind this were attaining visible functionality and operational clarity.

-In the end this UI gave a broad overview of the composition of the elements, whilst still allowing selective expansion of a relevant element.
+In the end the UI gave a broad overview of the composition of the elements, whilst still allowing selective expansion of a relevant element.
 It was a task to keep this UI from becoming monolithic or muddled, but iterating on a set of visual principles that became unified across the whole pipeline meant the inspector was one I'm proud to be displaying.